Teen driver safety guide: Getting on the road

 Make sure your teen’s vehicle is equipped with essential equipment like road flares, first aid kit, jumper cables, extra fluids, a spare tire and a jack.
 Make sure they know how to use them all.
 In the event of an accident, regardless of who is at fault, make sure they understand what information they should exchange with the other parties involved.

 It’s hard to overstate the gravity of driving when you are first getting started.
 Luckily there are a number of resources teens can – and often must – turn to in order to prove they are up for the task.
-In addition to the many facets of the process covered above, we’ve found some pretty cool games, videos and quizzes that are a nice mix of fun and informative.
-All of these are intended to help you improve various aspects of your driving knowhow.

 - When you get your driver’s license and your parents allow you to drive, they are saying they trust you to make the right decisions every time – not most of the time.
 One bad decision can change your life forever.
 This video is about how that happened to one girl on her prom night.